Ridgewood (WA)

 Ridgewood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ridgewood's housing structure, as per the latest Census, consisted of 95.5% houses and 4.4% other dwellings.
-Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Ridgewood was at 15.4%, with mortgaged properties at 55.8% and rented ones at 28.7%.
-The median monthly mortgage repayment was $1,760, lower than Perth metro's $1,898 and the national average of $1,863.
-The median weekly rent in Ridgewood was $350, equal to Perth metro's figure but less than the national average of $375.
+Ridgewood's dwelling structures, as per the latest Census, consisted of 95.5% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Perth metro's figures of 77.8% houses and 22.1% other dwellings.
+Home ownership in Ridgewood stood at 15.4%, with mortgaged dwellings at 55.8% and rented ones at 28.7%.
+The median monthly mortgage repayment was $1,760, lower than Perth metro's average of $1,907.
+Weekly rent median in Ridgewood was $350, matching Perth metro's figure.
+Nationally, Ridgewood's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing